gaehlerm/SoftwareEngineering/README.md

 - 4 tires (entities) with `distance_remaining >= 0`
 These invariants are guaranteed by the constructor of the class (assuming that the `ID` was in fact unique).
 All the other functions acting on the car have to make sure these invariants are still valid.
 The method `car.drive()` replaces tires if they are worn down, but there are still 4 tires with positive `distance_remaining` after the replacement and driving some distance.

 An aggregate also acts as a transactional boundary.
 Or as we called it in the section on classes, it is either a delegating class or a data class.
 Aggregates should always be dealt with as a whole to ensure they are in a valid state.
 They should always be dealt with as a whole object, for example saved to or loaded from a database.
-Aggregates are always completely within a subdomain of your code.
+Aggregates are always completely within a domain of your code.

 As the root entity is the only thing accessible from the outside, it is comparably simple to enforce the invariants of the aggregate.
 For example every car always has to have four wheels that are not yet worn down.
 All the accessor functions have to pass through the root entity.
 Thus this is the place where you can enforce the invariants.
 There you can define functions as `drive` that takes care at the same time that the wheels are still fine and replaces them otherwise.